Obsessive–compulsive personality disorder: Interpersonal control

-Cause
+Causes

 The cause of OCPD is thought to involve a combination of genetic and environmental factors.
 There is clear evidence to support the theory that OCPD is genetically inherited; however, the relevance and impact of genetic factors vary with studies placing it somewhere between 27% and 78%.

 A twin study on the influence of genetics on the development of personality disorders over multiple personality disorders found that OCPD had a 0.78 heritability correlation, thus demonstrating that the development of OCPD can be strongly linked to genetics.

 Other studies have found links between attachment theory and the development of OCPD.
 According to this hypothesis, those with OCPD have never developed a secure attachment style, had overbearing parents, were shown little care, and/or were unable to develop empathetically and emotionally.

+There is evidence linking the development of obsessive-compulsive spectrum symptoms, including OCPD, to traumatic brain injuries and Parkinson's disease.
+Traumatic brain injury can cause new-onset or worsened OCPD traits, often due to frontal lobe or basal ganglia damage.
+OCPD symptoms, such as extreme rigidity and perfectionism, can emerge or worsen following these injuries.
+While OCD (specific obsessions/compulsions) is possible as well following TBI, OCPD is more common, affecting up to 28% of TBI cases.

 Diagnosis

 Classification

-There are differing models for classification of personality disorders.
+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
 While personality disorders, including OCPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
-There is also a hybrid model, called the Alternative DSM-5 model for personality disorders, which defines OCPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders (AMPD), which defines OCPD and five other PDs through disorder-specific combinations of pathological traits and areas of overall impairment.

 DSM-5

-The DSM-5 includes two distinct diagnostic models for personality disorder (PD).
-The DSM-5’s main body (Section II) retains a traditional, categorical model of 10 putatively distinct PDs, whereas its Section III (Emerging Models and Methods) introduces an alternative, dimensional model for PD – namely, the Alternative DSM-5 Model for Personality Disorders (AMPD) – consisting of two main criteria—personality functioning and personality traits—both of which range from the adaptive to the maladaptive range.

-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, a widely used manual for diagnosing mental disorders, places obsessive–compulsive personality disorder under section II, under the "personality disorders" chapter, and defines it as: "a pervasive pattern of preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency, beginning by early adulthood and present in a variety of contexts".
+The DSM-5 includes two distinct diagnostic models for personality disorder.
+The DSM-5’s main body (Section II) retains a traditional, categorical model of 10 putatively distinct personality disorders, grouped into three clusters.
+Contained within cluster C, OCPD is defined as: "a pervasive pattern of preoccupation with orderliness, perfectionism, and mental and interpersonal control, at the expense of flexibility, openness, and efficiency, beginning by early adulthood and present in a variety of contexts".
 A diagnosis of OCPD is only received when four out of the eight criteria are met.
-The list of criteria for the ICD-10 is similar, but does not include the last three criteria of the DSM-5, and additionally includes the symptoms "intrusive thoughts" and "excessive doubt and caution" as criteria for diagnosis.